 Timing is everything, and it’s especially important when it comes to enrolling in Medicare.
 As you approach 65, you’ll want to enroll during your initial enrollment period (IEP).
 This seven-month period goes from three months before the month in which you turn 65 until three months after.

 If you don’t sign up during your IEP, you will get another chance to enroll during Medicare’s annual general enrollment period.
 However, if you enroll at that time, your coverage won’t begin until July.
 Additionally, because you enrolled late, your monthly premiums for Medicare Part B- which covers your doctor visits and other outpatient services- will likely cost you more.

 If you are 65 or older, when you stop working and lose your health insurance coverage or when the insurance you have through your spouse ends, you’ll need to sign up for Medicare.
 Medicare has created a special enrollment period (SEP) that lets you do that without facing a late enrollment penalty.

 However, there is a slight caveat.
 What many people don’t realize is that you can only use this SEP either while you are covered by a job-based insurance or for eight months after you no longer have job-based insurance.

 3. Consider What Lies Ahead

-Your medical needs might change this coming year.
-To ensure that your coverage keeps up, always take the time to understand what you’re getting from your healthcare plan.
+Your medical needs might change in the upcoming year.
+To ensure that your coverage keeps up, take the time to understand what you’re getting from your healthcare plan.